 Disclaimer: This document reflects what is currently regarded as safe practice.
 However, as in any patient's situation there may be factors which cannot be covered by a single set of guidelines.
 This document does not replace the need for the application of medical judgment to each individual case.
 Some of the side effects from cancer chemotherapy may only become evident after a long period of time, but many of these can be avoided with careful monitoring.
-Rarely, some chemotherapy drugs can increase your chance of developing a second cancer.
 Generally, the benefits of your treatment should outweigh the risks.
 Your doctor will discuss the specific risks of your treatment with you.
 Contact your cancer clinic staff or doctor if you feel your symptoms are getting worse or you are not able to manage them.